dmbarbour/awelon/AboutABC.md

         $ :: [x→x'] * (x * e) → (x' * e)

 Loops are modeled via fixpoint combinators, in particular the strict fixpoint combinator called the Z combinator.
 A simple Z combinator is `[^'o]o^'o`.
-A variation suitable for AO's multi-stack environment is `r[^'wol]wo^'wol`.
+A variation suitable for AO's multi-stack environment is `r[^'ol]o^'ol`.
 But note that loops should always terminate in Awelon project; we'll use higher layers (streaming, RDP) for long running services.

 Higher order programming can be modeled as a block that expects a block as an argument.
 Currying (partial application) can be modeled by combining quotation with composition.

+*Aside:* Arguments for `o` were recently swapped to match the normal use case (otherwise almost every instance of `o` is preceded by `w`), so there may be some errors in the documentation.

 ### Numbers